LeonardoJost/MRlibrary/README.md

 This one is easy.
 Specify your desired background image in the parameters and set the backgroundColor to 'none'.
 Use quadratic images to avoid skewed results.

 ### Use other angles/colors/orientations/centering...
 These can all be modified by the parameters.
 Experiment with different combinations until you get the desired result.
-Do not ask for help.
-You can do it.

 ## Literature
+Ooms, J. (2018). magick: Advanced Graphics and Image-Processing in R. R package version 2.0. https://CRAN.R-project.org/package=magick
+Peters, M., & Battista, C. (2008).
+Applications of mental rotation figures of the Shepard and Metzler type and description of a mental rotation stimulus library.
+Brain and cognition, 66(3), 260-264.